 L (50) + D (500) + V (5) + M (1,000) + C (100) + I (1) + V (5) + V (5) = 1666

-For this reason, the word chronogram itself essentially means “time-writing”, and is derived from the same roots as words like anachronism and synchronize (Greek chronos, “time”), and anagram and diagram (Greek gramma, “letter, text”).
-It’s all very clever, of course—but it’s hard to impress everyone.
+The word chronogram itself essentially means ‘time-writing’, and is derived from the same roots as words like anachronism and synchronize (Greek chronos, ‘time’), and anagram and diagram (Greek gramma, ‘letter, text’).
+It’s all very clever, of course, but it’s hard to impress everyone.

 This kind of Wit appears very often on many modern Medals ... when they represent in the Inscription the Year in which they were coined ...
 For as some of the Letters distinguish themselves from the rest, and overtop their Fellows, they are to be considered in a double Capacity, both as Letters and as Figures.
 Your laborious German Wits will turn over a whole Dictionary for one of these ingenious Devices: A Man would think they were searching after an apt classical Term, but instead of that they are looking out a Word that has an L, and M, or a D in it.

 Not that there’s anything wrong with laboriously searching through old dictionaries, of course.